spatialos/UnrealGDK/docs/setup-and-installing.md

 To use the Unreal GDK, you need to build Unreal Engine 4 from source.

-1. Get the Unreal Engine fork source code
+### Getting the Unreal Engine fork source code
 1. In a Git Bash terminal window, clone the repository and check out the SpatialOS Unreal Engine from our [Unreal Engine fork](https://github.com/improbable/UnrealEngine/tree/UnrealEngine419_SpatialGDK) by running either:
     * (HTTPS) `git clone https://github.com/improbable/UnrealEngine.git -b UnrealEngine419_SpatialGDK`
     * (SSH) `git clone git@github.com:improbable/UnrealEngine.git -b UnrealEngine419_SpatialGDK`
 1. Add a system environment variable (**Control Panel > System and Security > System > Advanced system settings > Advanced > Environment variables**) named UNREAL_HOME.
 The value should be the path to the directory you cloned into in step 1.1.
  1. Make sure that the new environment variable is registered by restarting your terminal and running `echo $UNREAL_HOME`.
 This should output the path to the directory you cloned into in step 1.1.

-1. Build Unreal Engine
+### Building Unreal Engine

 To build Unreal server workers for SpatialOS deployments, you need to build targeting Linux, which requires cross-compilation of your SpatialOS project and Unreal Engine fork.

 > Building the Unreal Engine fork from source could take up to a few hours.

 1. From the Compiling for Linux setup guide, download and unzip `v11 clang 5.0.0-based - for UE4 4.19`.
 1. Add a system environment variable (**Control Panel > System and Security > System > Advanced system settings > Advanced > Environment variables**) named LINUX_MULTIARCH_ROOT.
 <br>The value should be the path to the directory you unzipped into in step 2.1.
 1. Make sure that the new environment variable is registered by restarting your terminal and running `echo $LINUX_MULTIARCH_ROOT`.
 <br>This should output the path to the directory you unzipped into in step 2.1.
 1. Open **File Explorer** and navigate to the directory you cloned the SpatialOS fork of Unreal Engine into.
 1. Double-click **Setup.bat**.
 <br>This installs prerequisites for building Unreal Engine 4.
     >  While running the batch file, you should see `Checking dependencies (excluding Mac, Android)...`.
 If it also says `excluding Linux`, make sure that you set the environment variable `LINUX_MULTIARCH_ROOT` correctly, and run the batch file again.
 1. In the same directory, double-click **GenerateProjectFiles.bat**.
 <br>This sets up the project files required to build Unreal Engine 4.
         > Note: If you encounter an `error MSB4036: The "GetReferenceNearestTargetFrameworkTask" task was not found` when building with Visual Studio 2017, check that you have NuGet Package Manager installed via the Visual Studio installer.
 1. Open **UE4.sln** in Visual Studio.
-    1. Go to **Build > Configuration Manager** and set your active solution configuration to **Development Editor** and your active solution platform to **Win64**.
+1. On the toolbar, go to **Build > Configuration Manager** and set your active solution configuration to **Development Editor** and your active solution platform to **Win64**.
 1. In the Solution Explorer window, right-click on the **UE4** project and select **Build** (you may be prompted to install some dependencies first).
-         > **SCREENSHOT**
 1. Once the build succeeds, in the Solution Explorer, find **Programs > AutomationTool**.
 Right-click this project and select Build.
 <br>You have now built Unreal Engine 4 for cross-compilation for Linux.
     > Once you've built Unreal Engine, *don't move it into another directory*: that will break the integration.

 ## Setting up the Unreal GDK module and Sample Game